texfaq/texfaq.github.io/FAQ-baselinepar.md

 {\Huge A}
 ```
 will be squashed into the paragraph: TeX will make sure it doesn't
-scrape up against the line above, but won't give it ''room to
+scrape up against the line above, but won't give it "room to
-breathe'', as it does the text at standard size; that is, its size
+breathe", as it does the text at standard size; that is, its size
 (`24.88pt`) is taken account of, but its `\baselineskip`
 (`30pt`) isn't.
 This problem may be solved by a _strut_:
 the name comes from movable metal typography, and refers to a spacer